Do it yourself: Music

 Much contemporary DIY music has its origins in the late 1970s punk rock subculture.
 It developed as a way to circumnavigate the corporate mainstream music industry.
 By controlling the entire production and distribution chain, DIY bands attempt to develop a closer relationship between artists and fans.
 The DIY ethic gives total control over the final product without need to compromise with record major labels.

 According to the punk aesthetic, one can express oneself and produce moving and serious works with limited means.
 Arguably, the earliest example of this attitude was the punk music scene of the 1970s.

+More recently, the orthodox understanding that DIY originates in 1970s punk, with its clearest practices being in the self-produced 7" single and self-published fanzines, has been challenged.
+As George McKay asks in the title of his 2023 article: 'Was punk DIY?
+Is DIY punk?'
+McKay argues instead for what he terms a 'depunking' of DIY.

 Riot grrrl, associated with third-wave feminism, also adopted the core values of the DIY punk ethic by leveraging creative ways of communication through zines and other projects.

 Adherents of the DIY punk ethic also work collectively.
 For example, punk impresario David Ferguson's CD Presents was a DIY concert production, recording studio, and record label network.

 Film

-A form of independent filmmaking characterized by low budgets, skeleton crews, and simple props using whatever is available.
+A form of independent filmmaking characterized by low budgets, minimal crews, and simple props using whatever is available.